Updates

 MEG is an imaging technique that maps brain activity by recording magnetic fields made by the electrical currents in the brain.
 It uses very sensitive magnetometers and produces a magnetic source image.

 MRI uses a large magnet, radio waves and computer to make clear and detailed pictures of the inside of the body.
 MRI is painless, does not use radiation and has few known side effects.
-The MRI unit is a large cylinder-shaped tube surrounded by a circular magnet.
-Your child will lie on a moveable examination table that slides into the center of the magnet.
 MRI provides valuable information that can help doctors determine if your child has certain diseases or the extent of an injury.

 Under the direction of J. Herman Kan, MD, our pediatric musculoskeletal radiology services are tailored specifically to the needs, age and size of our pediatric patients and are optimized to assess sports injuries, growing bones, muscles, tendons and ligaments.
 We provide subspecialty pediatric musculoskeletal radiology care inclusive of diagnostic (Radiography, CT, MRI, US, EOS spine imaging) and interventional (image guided joint and tendon sheath injections, arthrography, joint aspirations, and US guided ganglion cyst fenestration) procedures.